 Boat seat cleaning maintenance should occur once a month during regular boat use.

 Periodic cleaning throughout a month of heavy use with lots of boating activities is a wise option to ensure superior cleaning, removal of water spots and other general stain removal.

-Below is a video from beginboating.com on how to clean vinyl boat seats.
+Below is a video from Begin boating on cleaning and removing dirt from vinyl boat seats.